B1. Number Sense

 • develop a sense of a quantity represented with improper fractions and mixed numbers;

-• recognize the relationship between related concepts and equivalent representations of the same quantity (improper fraction, mixed number, equivalent fractions, symbolic representations, semi-concrete representations, fraction as a division, and fraction as a part of a whole);
+• recognize the relationship between related concepts and equivalent representations of the same quantity (improper fraction, mixed number, equivalent fractions, symbolic representations, visual (semi-concrete) representations, fraction as a division, and fraction as a part of a whole);

 Learning Context Prerequisites

-This learning situation allows students to develop a sense of quantity when represented by a mixed number or by an improper fraction in a problem-solving context.
-It also builds connections between proper fractions, improper fractions, mixed numbers and whole numbers as well as between various representations (symbolic, semi-concrete, concrete).
+This learning situation allows students to develop a sense of the quantity represented by a mixed number or by an improper fraction in a problem solving context.
+It also supports building connections between proper fractions, improper fractions, mixed numbers and whole numbers as well as between various representations (symbolic, visual, concrete).

 To be able to complete this learning situation, students must: